Features

 The MERS Hybrid Plan is funded by a combination of employer contributions and employee contributions.

-• Part 1 – Defined Benefit is funded by the employer.
+• Part 1 – Defined benefit is funded by the employer.
 An employee contribution provision is available for adoption by eligible employers.

 Plan Advantages